LilB0313/CMSC-22-Final-Project/README.md

    - Promoting their products.
    - Finally, keeps a record of every order transactions.
 This is helpful for documentation purposes.

-The Design Pattern that we have implemented:
-   - Factory Design Pattern (Creative)
+The Factory Design Pattern (Creative):
    • Serves as the database of our program.
    • Allows us to utilize methods for similar usage.
    • Keeps the codes neat and orderly.

 Note: We have only implement 1 design pattern for the lack of time and resources.